pprockys/Virtual_Hub/README.md

 # Virtual_Hub
-This repository contains chrome extension for virtual contest.
+This repo contains chrome extension for virtual contest.